mebeim/aoc/README.md

   recurring concepts and problems each year.
 If needed, this folder will hold common code used by multiple solutions.
 - `misc/`: anything else interesting.
-This includes image/video visualizations of puzzles, additional interesting scripts, and so on.
+This includes image/video visualizations of puzzles, additional interesting scripts, alternative solutions, and so on.

    - `full_leaderboard.md`: a complete leaderboard of all participants of advent of code, including those who do not make it to the top 100, built by